bartosz-antosik/vscode-spellright/README.md

 ## InDoc Commands

 Beside global settings following commands can be embedded inside spelled parts of the document (e.g.: comments, strings etc.):

+`spellcheck-language CODE` (alternative syntax: `spellcheck: language CODE`)

+Forces **switching spelling language** for the following part of the document or until next `spellcheck-language CODE` command. `CODE` is language code according to used spellcheck background service, typically in a LANGUAGE or LANGUAGE-COUNTRY format (e.g.: "en", "fr", "en-US", "en-GB", "fr-CA", "pl-PL" etc.) If `CODE` is empty switches **back to default spelling language**.

+Forces turning spelling **OFF** for the entire document despite global settings.

 `spellcheck-off` (alternative syntax: `spellcheck: off`)